aseem2625/Space-Dash/README.md

 #Graphics
-1.Inkscape - free open source tool for graphic.
-I did all graphics in inkscape 2.TeturePacker - Pro Trial version for corona- Packing graphics
+1. Inkscape - free open source tool for graphic.
+I did all graphics in inkscape
+2. TeturePacker - Pro Trial version for corona- Packing graphics

 #Key Points of game
 1. Original perspective library tweaked for hero alignment at 30% left at screen instead of 50%